 - Electoral transparency and accountability

 F. Policy and planning – The design and implementation of public policies and plans that respond effectively to citizens’ priorities and needs are a key task of any government.
-The tools presented here enable citizens and civil society organisations to contribute actively and meaningfully to processes of public policy-making and planning, at both the local and national level.
+These tools enable citizens and civil society organisations to contribute meaningfully to processes of public policy-making and planning, at both the local and national level.

 - Full Introduction to Policy and Planning